mocobeta/sandbox-lucene-10557/migration/README.md

 You can:

-* migrate all issue description and comment texts to GitHub; browsing/searching old issues should work fine.
+* migrate all texts in issue descriptions and comments to GitHub; browsing/searching old issues should work fine.
-  * this would take many hours (days?) due to the severe API call rate limit.
+* extract every issue metadata from Jira and port it to labels or issue descriptions (as plain text).
 * map Jira cross-issue link "LUCENE-xxx" to GitHub issue mention "#yyy".
 * map Jira user ids to GitHub accounts if the mapping is given.
-* extract every issue metadata from Jira and port it to labels or issue description (as plain text).
 * convert Jira markups to Markdown with parser library.
    * not perfect - there can be many conversion errors

 ## Limitations

 You cannot:

-* simulate original issue reporters and comment authors; they have to be preserved in free-text forms.
-* simulate original created / updated timestamps; they have to be preserved in free-text forms.
+* simulate original authors and timestamps; they have to be preserved in free-text forms.
-* migrate attached files (pathces, images, etc.) to GitHub; thoese have to ramain in Jira.
+* migrate attached files (patches, images, etc.) to GitHub; these have to remain in Jira.
-  * it's not allowed to programatically upload files and attach them to issues.
+   * it's not allowed to programmatically upload files and attach them to issues.
-* create hyperlinks from issues to GitHub accounts (reporters, comment authors, etc.) by mentions; otherwise everyone will receive huge volume of notifications.
+* create hyperlinks from issues to GitHub accounts (reporters, comment authors, etc.) by mentions; otherwise everyone will receive a huge volume of notifications.
-  * still accounts can be noted with a markup `@xxxx` (without mentioing)
+   * still accounts can be noted with a markup `@xxxx` (without mentioning) in their right place
+* "bulk" import issues/comments.
+Each resource has to be posted one by one.
+Migration would take many hours (perhaps days?) due to the severe API call rate limit.